CaDatPitt/documentation/05-data-extraction-and-transformation-workflow.md

 ### **The transformation scripts**
 The transformation scripts can be found in the transformation-scripts directory.
 The main script for running the data extraction and transformation is `extract_base_layer.py`.
 This script also draws on configuration information stored in `data_layers_config.py` and `encoding_schemes.py`.
 That configuration information includes data structures that map fields in the source XML documents to output fields in the tabular base layer data.

-### **Running the script**
+### **Running the program**
-When the setup processes described above are complete, you should be ready to run the script on some collections data.
-In the Command Prompt/Terminal, navigate to the "transformation-scripts" directory and run the following command, replacing the bracketed text with the correct information:
+When the setup processes described above are complete, you should be ready to run the program on some collections data.
+In the Command Prompt/Terminal, navigate to the 'transformation-scripts' directory and run the following command, replacing the bracketed text with the correct information:

-`python extract_base_layer.py [location] [collection_type] [collection_subtype]`
+`python extract_base_layer.py [location] [collection_type] [collection_subtype] [--decode]`

-The `location` value is the name of a directory in the 'source-data' directory that contains the source data for your collection.
-The `collection_type` and `collection_subtype` values, listed in the table below, specify which [metadata element set](data-dictionary/introduction.md#metadata-element-sets) (archival, serial, monograph, mixed) and which type(s) of source data should be used to create the base layers.
+The `location` argument is the name of a directory in the 'source-data' directory that contains the source data for your collection.
+The `collection_type` and `collection_subtype` arguments specify which [metadata element set](data-dictionary/introduction.md#metadata-element-sets) (archival, serial, monograph, mixed) and which type(s) of source data should be used to create the base layers.
+The valid options for these arguments are listed in the following table:

 |collection types|collection sub-types|
 |---|---|